psi4/psi4/doc/sphinxman/source/scf.rst

 HUCKEL
     An extended H\ |u_dots|\ ckel guess based on on-the-fly atomic UHF calculations alike SAD, see [Lehtola:2019:1593]_.
+MODHUCKEL
+    Like HUCKEL, an extended H\ |u_dots|\ ckel guess based on on-the-fly atomic UHF calculations alike SAD, see [Lehtola:2019:1593]_.
+This variant employs an updated rule for the generalized Wolfsberg-Helmholz formula from [Ammeter:1978:3686]_.
 READ
     Read the previous orbitals from a ``wfn`` file, casting from one basis to another if needed.
 Useful for starting anion